frobino/EclipseTrainingSlides/tracecompass/slides.md

 - **Go!**

 ---
-title: Exercise: Review
+title: Exercise Review
-subtitle:
+subtitle: What we accomplished

-- Extending an AbstractTimeGraphView
+- Extending the AbstractTimeGraphView
+- Understanding concept of build and zoom thread
 	- Implementing buildEntryList() -&gt; used in build thread
 	- Implementing getEventList() -&gt; used in zoom thread
 - Exploring of the Time Graph View

 ---